Heroin Rehab at Engage Wellness Acton

 Because heroin can reduce the effectiveness of your immune system, if you catch any of these diseases, you could be at risk of serious illness or death much sooner than someone without the drugs in their system.
 Getting help might feel like a huge step, but it’s one of the strongest things you can do — for yourself, your friends, and your family.

 Taking that first decision to get help is never easy, but we’re here to support you every step of the way.
-Our team works with clients just like you every day — or your loved one, if you’re interested in getting help for someone else.
+Our team works with clients just like you every day.
 We’re not interested in judging you.
 We only want to see you firmly on the road to recovery.

 To find out more, please reach out to a member of our team.
 We’re ready and waiting to help you or a loved one on the road to overcoming heroin addiction.